Prana Krushna Parija

 and Vice-Chancellor of Utkal University, Bhubaneswar.

 The "Parija Library" of the university is named after him.

 He was President of the Indian Science Congress Association in 1960.
 He was an elected member of the first Odisha Legislative Assembly.

+His daughter Saudamini Parija was married to the well-known Mathematician Ram Prakash Bambah.
+Their daughter Bindu Bambah is a well-known Theoretical Physicist.